vitorvhs/Dogs-for-Life/README.md

   - I comfirmed that the color and fonts are easy to read and acessible by running lighthouse in devtolls.

   ![lighthouse](https://github.com/vitorvhs/Dogs-for-Life/blob/aafdfd021caef6dc06126c0b081fcffcf1983192/assets/images/lighthouse-screen.png)

+  # Unfixed bugs

+  No unfixed bugs

+  # Deployment

+- __Accessibility__

+  - The site was deployd to github pages.

+  # Credits

+  ## Content

+  - I took the nav bar reference from Love Runnug project.

+  ## Media

+  - The images were taken from pexels.